Dual Diagnosis: Addiction and Mood Disorder

 What is Drug Addiction?

-- Need the drug in order to avoid withdrawal symptoms
+- Need the drug to avoid withdrawal symptoms

-- Have trouble stopping the use of drug, even when effort is made
+- Have trouble stopping the use of the drug, even when an effort is made

-- Display continuing erratic behavior in order to obtain the drug
+- Display continuing erratic behavior to obtain the drug

 - Spend inordinate amounts of time using or obtaining the drug